 PO Box 5223, Bath BA1 0UR, UK

-The Bath Novel Awards were founded in 2013 by Caroline Ambrose, a Bath-based book columnist, public libraries campaigner, & literary events chair.
-Caroline organises both the Bath Novel Award and the Bath Children’s Novel Award, working closely with writers, readers, Junior Judges and literary agents judges.
+The Bath Novel Awards were founded in 2013 by Caroline Ambrose, a Bath-based book columnist, public libraries campaigner, artist liaison for literary festivals and & literary events chair.

 The Bath Novel Awards longlist prizes are co-sponsored by Cornerstones Literary Consultancy and Professional Writing Academy.